 Even though San Francisco might be the smallest country in the state of California, it is still one of the most touristy cities to visit.
 Known for its pleasant summers, fog, culture and architecture no visit to California would be complete without ticking San Francisco from the bucket list.
 Tourism being cities largest private sector industry, you can imagine the iconic landmarks and attractions this little gem of a city consists off.
 Few of the most ironically incredible places to see without which no visit to San Francisco would be complete would be: –

-Golden Gate Bridge: – You must have seen this marvelous structure in a lot of movies, serials or at least heard about it being the highlight of San Francisco.
+Golden Gate Bridge: – You must have seen this marvellous structure in a lot of movies, serials or at least heard about it being the highlight of San Francisco.
 A walk over this bridge is an absolute must or more importantly a selfie to justify your visit to the City of Fog.
 If you intend to take a cruise from the Fisherman’s Wharf, you could catch a good view of the bridge as most of the cruises pass under the famous bridge.

 Twin Peaks: – Unobtrusive view of the city is what Twin Peaks provide and if the weather is good this is the best viewing point.
 As the evening descends the skyline becomes more glittery giving you the best visual of this beautiful city.
 Make sure to wear your sneakers since its a bit of a steep walk.
 Most of the tourist’s buses or tour guides do not head here since it’s out of theirs zone but being in San Francisco this shouldn’t be missed.